This post may contain affiliate links. Read the full disclosure here.

 I love creating healthy sauces because they really give so much flavor to plant based dishes.
 Store-bought sauces can be expensive and also when you make it at home, you can control the ingredients.

 Raw cashews are a great base for creamy sauces but you'll need to make sure to use a high speed blender to make it very smooth.
-If you like cashew sauces, you can also try my vegan cheese sauce, ranch dressing, vegan white sauce and caesar dressing.
+If you like cashew sauces, you can also try my vegan chipotle sauce, vegan cheese sauce, ranch dressing, vegan white sauce, cashew garlic sauce, vegan cashew pesto and caesar dressing.

 Before we jump into the recipe, let's learn some tips on how to make this delicious recipe.